Meet the cast of Worzel Gummidge

 Mackenzie Criminal performs Worzel Gummidge

 Who’s Worzel Gummidge?
 The irascible titular scarecrow is the principle character in Euphan Todd’s Puffin Books sequence.
-He lives in Ten Acre Area and befriends kids Susan and John, turning into inanimate each time his satisfaction is wounded (which is fairly usually).
+He lives in Ten Acre Area and befriends youngsters Susan and John, changing into inanimate every time his delight is wounded (which is fairly typically).
 Mackenzie Criminal’s model is gentler than Jon Pertwee’s.

 What else has Mackenzie Criminal been in?
 The person within the turnip masks made his title as deluded assistant regional supervisor – sorry, assistant to the regional supervisor – Gareth Keenan in Ricky Gervais and Stephen Service provider’s seminal mockumentary The Workplace.
 After that, he discovered success in Hollywood, as one-eyed sea canine Ragetti within the Pirates of the Caribbean mega-franchise, and was nominated for a Tony Award for his efficiency within the Broadway switch of Jez Butterworth’s Jerusalem.
-The 48-year-old can be seen – once more in heavy prosthetics – because the skull-headed shaman Veran in Butterworth’s trippy Sky Atlantic Roman invasion drama Britannia.
-However arguably his crowning achievement thus far is writing, directing and starring in three sequence of the BAFTA-winning BBC sitcom Detectorists.
+The 48-year-old will also be seen – once more in heavy prosthetics – because the skull-headed shaman Veran in Butterworth’s trippy Sky Atlantic Roman invasion drama Britannia.
+However arguably his crowning achievement up to now is writing, directing and starring in three sequence of the BAFTA-winning BBC sitcom Detectorists.

 Steve Pemberton performs Mr Braithwaite

 Who’s Mr Braithwaite?
-He’s the fairly grumpy farmer who doesn’t realise his scarecrow has the uncanny capability to return to life.
+He’s the fairly grumpy farmer who doesn’t realise his scarecrow has the uncanny means to come back to life.
 He normally blames the youngsters for the messes the turnip-headed stick determine leaves behind.
-He was performed by Norman Hen within the ITV adaptation of the traditional story.
+He was performed by Norman Chook within the ITV adaptation of the basic story.

 Rosie Cavaliero performs Mrs Braithwaite

 Who’s Mrs Braithwaite?
 Mr Braithwaite’s strong-willed spouse runs Scatterbrook Farm alongside her husband.
 She isn’t all that keen on the titular scarecrow, who she thinks has seen higher days.
-Initially performed by Megs Jenkins, she spends her days bossing Susan and John round and attempting to eliminate Worzel.
+Initially performed by Megs Jenkins, she spends her days bossing Susan and John round and making an attempt to do away with Worzel.

 Vicki Pepperdine performs Aunt Sally

 Who’s Aunt Sally?
 Una Stubbs performed the fairground doll within the 70s, however Mackenzie Criminal’s eerie model is nearer to the one in Euphan Todd’s books.
-As a substitute of his love curiosity, Aunt Sally is Worzel’s precise aunt, who has been left to rot in a museum and isn’t precisely thrilled about it.
+As an alternative of his love curiosity, Aunt Sally is Worzel’s precise aunt, who has been left to rot in a museum and isn’t precisely thrilled about it.

 What else has Vicki Pepperdine been in?
-Like Mackenzie Criminal, 58-year-old Pepperdine is as joyful bashing out scripts as performing them.
-With Jo Model and Joanna Scanlan, she co-wrote the award-winning hospital sitcom Getting On, wherein she performed Dr Pippa Moore, a geriatric care advisor whose bedside method left one thing to be desired.
-On radio, she was one half of comedy duo Hudson and Pepperdine, with Melanie Hudson, and he or she at present hosts a podcast, Expensive Joan and Jericha, along with her pal Julia Davis, who additionally forged her in her TV comedies Tenting, Nighty Night time and Sall4Ever.
-Vicki performed Princess Anne in Channel four comedy The Windsors, whereas latest movie roles embrace Goodbye Christopher Robin and Johnny English Strikes Once more.
+Like Mackenzie Criminal, 58-year-old Pepperdine is as completely satisfied bashing out scripts as performing them.
+With Jo Model and Joanna Scanlan, she co-wrote the award-winning hospital sitcom Getting On, through which she performed Dr Pippa Moore, a geriatric care marketing consultant whose bedside method left one thing to be desired.
+On radio, she was one half of comedy duo Hudson and Pepperdine, with Melanie Hudson, and she or he at present hosts a podcast, Pricey Joan and Jericha, together with her good friend Julia Davis, who additionally solid her in her TV comedies Tenting, Nighty Night time and Sall4Ever.
+Vicki performed Princess Anne in Channel four comedy The Windsors, whereas latest movie roles embody Goodbye Christopher Robin and Johnny English Strikes Once more.

 Zoë Wanamaker performs Girl Bloomsbury Barton

 What else has Zoë Wanamaker been in?
-The daughter of American actor and producer Sam Wanamaker, Zoë’s stage profession – together with in depth engagements with each the Royal Shakespeare Firm and the Nationwide Theatre – has earned her two Olivier Awards and 7 nominations, together with 4 Tony nominations for her work on Broadway.
+The daughter of American actor and producer Sam Wanamaker, Zoë’s stage profession – together with intensive engagements with each the Royal Shakespeare Firm and the Nationwide Theatre – has earned her two Olivier Awards and 7 nominations, together with 4 Tony nominations for her work on Broadway.
 On display, she obtained BAFTA nods for her roles within the unique Prime Suspect and the romantic comedy drama Love Hurts.
-In more moderen years, she has been greatest recognized for enjoying Susan Harper within the BBC sitcom My Household, Ariadne Oliver in Agatha Christie’s Poirot and Princess Marie in Mr Selfridge.
+In more moderen years, she has been finest recognized for taking part in Susan Harper within the BBC sitcom My Household, Ariadne Oliver in Agatha Christie’s Poirot and Princess Marie in Mr Selfridge.
 And naturally, she earned her place within the Hogwarts corridor of fame as Madam Hooch within the first Harry Potter movie.
-Zoë, who turned 70 in Could, was made a CBE in 2001 for companies to drama.
+Zoë, who turned 70 in Might, was made a CBE in 2001 for companies to drama.

 Michael Palin performs The Inexperienced Man